pingcap/docs/tikv-configuration-file.md

 ### `ribbon-filter-above-level` <span class="version-mark">New in v7.1.0</span>

-+ Determins whether to use Ribbon filter for levels greater than or equal to this value.
-Use non-block-based bloom filter for lower levels.
++ Determines whether to use Ribbon filter for levels greater than or equal to this value and use non-block-based bloom filter for levels less than this value.
 When this is set, [`block-based-bloom-filter`](#block-based-bloom-filter) will be ignored.
-+ Note that this is only effective when [`format-version`](#format-version-new-in-v630) >= 5.
++ Note that this is only effective when [`format-version`](#format-version-new-in-v620) >= 5.
 + Default value: `false`

 ### `read-amp-bytes-per-bit`